yuyi13/OzNet_AOA/README.md

 2. Apply TDI to spatial predictor variables to determine AOA and DI;
 3. Visualise the spatial distribution of SM prediction, DI and AOA.

-You should get an output like this:
+You should expect an output like this:

 ```
 DI: